 When you return to your placement, DCF must be notified, and DCF will work to understand what led to you running away and plan for how to support your needs.
-DCF also will find out about your experiences while you were away, including talking to you to see if you experienced sexual or physical abuse or other trauma, and need special services.107
+They will talk to you to see if you experienced sexual or physical abuse or other trauma, and need special services.

 DCF and your foster parent will also make or update a safety plan for you, to make sure that you have positive strategies and coping skills that you can use in stressful times instead of running away.
 You have the right to help make this plan.
-You should not be sent to an Emergency Department right when you return unless you need immediate medical help.108
+You should not be sent to an Emergency Department right when you return unless you need immediate medical help.